cadihowley/ScummDocs/docs/games/lucasarts.md

 - Zak McKracken and the Alien Mindbenders

 ---
-## Macintosh Versions
+## Macintosh versions

-All LucasArts SCUMM based adventures, except Curse of Monkey Island, also exist in versions for the Macintosh.
+All LucasArts SCUMM based adventures, except The Curse of Monkey Island, also exist in versions for the Macintosh.
 ScummVM can use most of them, however, in some cases some additional work is required.

 The original CD or Floppy for the Mac is in a disk format called HFS, which other operating systems usually do not support.
-To read HFS volumes on other operating systems there are various free tools available, such as:
+To read HFS volumes on other operating systems there are various free tools available:
 - HFSExplorer for Windows
 - hfsutils for Linux and other Unix-like operating systems.

 Most of the newer games on the Macintosh shipped with only a single data file.
-ScummVM is able to directly use such a data file; simply point ScummVM at the directory containing the file.
+ScummVM is able to directly use such a data file by pointing ScummVM at the directory containing the file.

 :::note
-In some cases this data file was made invisible, so you may need extra tools in order to copy it
+In some cases the Macintosh data file was made invisible.
+To see hidden files, press CMD + Shift + Dot
 :::

-We also provide a tool called ```extract_scumm_mac``` in the tools package to extract the data from these data files, but this is neither required nor recommended.
+We provide a tool called ```extract_scumm_mac``` in the tools package to extract the data from these data files, but this is neither required nor recommended.

-The [wiki](https://wiki.scummvm.org/index.php/HOWTO-Mac_Games) contains further information on copying Macintosh game files to the hard disk.
+For more information on copying Macintosh game files to the hard disk see the [ScummVM wiki](https://wiki.scummvm.org/index.php/HOWTO-Mac_Games).

 ---
 ## Maniac Mansion (1987) <a id="maniac"></a>